ducksinc/club-penguin-auto-coin-collector/README.md

 # Club Penguin Auto Mine Clicker
 ### Auto clicker for the mining room in Club Penguin.
-Made for 2560x1440 monitors; specifically, made for the NewCP client while scrolled all the way down.
+Made for 2560x1440 monitors; specifically, made for the NewCP client while scrolled all the way up.
+It may work on other monitor resolutions, though it is untested.
+Will only work on 16x9.
+(You can always modify the code for your resolution and it will work.)
 Make sure the monitor running Club Penguin is set as your primary monitor.

 ## To use: